vamsikrishnaA9/ALU/README.md

-#4 Bit ALU
+# 4 Bit ALU
-Aithematic logic unit design implemented using cmos transistors
+Arithmetic logic unit design implemented using CMOS transistors

-This a 4Bit ALU designed on LT Spice by using CMOS transistors.
-It has the operations of XOR, XNOR, Addition, Subtraction, Multiplication, Leftshift, Arithmetic leftshift, Arithmetic rightshift, Circular leftshift and right shift, 4 bit magnitude comparator and Equality comparator.
+This is a 4-bit ALU designed on LT Spice by using CMOS transistors.
+It has the operations of XOR, XNOR, Addition, Subtraction, Multiplication, Leftshift, Arithmetic left-shift, Arithmetic right-shift, Circular left-shift and right shift, 4-bit magnitude comparator and Equality comparator.
-Operations of the ALU are selected by the slection inputs, which drives the 4x16 decoder and triggers the 4bit operaions.
-Truth Table for functional selections are given below
+Operations of the ALU are selected by the selection inputs, which drive the 4x16 decoder and trigger the 4-bit operations.
+The truth Table for functional selections is given below

 A B C D      -       Operation
 0 0 0 0      -       XOR